joestubbs/coe379L-sp24/docs/unit03/hands_on_cnn.rst

     Path("../data/Food-cnn-split/test/Soup").mkdir(parents=True, exist_ok=True)
     Path("../data/Food-cnn-split/test/Vegetable-Fruit").mkdir(parents=True, exist_ok=True)

-c) Next we need to collect all the paths for images in each category so we can split them into train and test in a 80:20
+c) Next we need to collect all the paths for images in each category so we can split them in ``step d`` into train and test in a ratio 80:20

 .. code-block:: python3